Rural Medical Programs

 For currently accepted rural program students in the pre-matriculation year, the last accepted MCAT date will be April 24, 2014.

-For applicants applying to enter the School of Medicine in 2015, the application deadline for both programs is March 21, 2014.
-Accepted individuals will begin the pre-matriculation year in the summer of 2014.
+For applicants applying to enter the School of Medicine in 2016, the application deadline for both programs is mid-March 2015.
+Accepted individuals will begin the pre-matriculation year in the summer of 2015.

 Applicants to the Rural Medical Scholars Program and Rural Medicine Program are committing to become primary care physicians and to practice in communities and small towns in Alabama.

 By applying and submitting an application to a Rural Medical Program, the applicant acknowledges that:

 - They commit to become a primary care physician and enter practice either in a rural community or in a small town in Alabama.